Is this legal?

 Can I port my new number to Google Voice or Google Fi ?

 Yes.
 But Google requires you to first port the number to a wireless carrier and then to Google’s services.
 They will not recognize any number — including your existing home or business number – unless it is first ported to a wireless carrier.
 So you will first need to port your new number to a prepaid wireless account (we recommend Verizon Wireless and ATT Mobility.
-We can port the number to a prepaid wireless account for you for $50, a savings of $125.
-However, we do not offer a money back guarantee for Google Voice or Google Fi related port ins due to the lack of control we have with it.

 I want to buy a number.
 How do I do it?